Last Updated: October 23, 2022

 If the suburb or neighborhood was successful and proved to be a delightful place to raise a family, folks stayed.
 Community stability has been the happy result.

-But now, a number of 1950s and 1960s suburbs, as well as other types of neighborhoods, face a predominantly aging population beginning to edge up toward the frail elderly end of the continuum of mature adults.
+But now, a number of 1950s and 1960s suburbs, as well as other types of neighborhoods, face a predominantly aging population, ranging from the frail elderly end of the continuum to the baby boomers themselves, now mature adults well past retirement age.

 So sages they may be, but their bodies are beginning to wear out, and the twin ravages of dementia and Alzheimer's disease take their toll as well.

-One person in a couple dies or experiences chronic or lengthy health problems, and suddenly certain household or personal activities aren't being addressed properly.
+When one person in a couple dies or experiences chronic or lengthy health problems, suddenly certain household or personal activities are not being addressed properly.
 These are typical issues in naturally occurring retirement communities.

 Pretty soon a household that is not functioning needs help.
 If it is one household on a block of neighbors who know one another, a private and informal network generally will spring up to pitch in.